aayu24/java-backend-bootcamp/session-04-java-collections/java-collections-exercises/session-04-notes.md

 * ==0 : Means this is equal
 * < 0 : Means other is greater

 Above implementation has a problem.
-What is one of the ages is close to the max/min value supported by int.
+What if one of the ages is close to the max/min value supported by int.
 In that case, above implementation can lead to **Overflow Errors**

 **Implementation-2**